-You watch as these sad, lonely children are picked on, laughed at, and tormented day after day by their classmates.
+You watch as these sad, lonely children are picked on, laughed at, digitally harassed, and tormented day after day by their classmates.
 You’ve tried everything to help.
-You’ve sat down with the dean, the principal, the school counselor-to no avail.
+You’ve sat down with the dean, the principal, the school counselor—-to no avail.
 You’ve talked with the parents of the victims, the parents of the bullies.
 You’ve told the victims that they should ignore the teasing, that they were being abused because the other kids were jealous of them.
 Yet, despite all your efforts, you can’t stop the abuse… or the pain.

 So, now, you find yourself on this website, hoping that maybe you’ll get the answers you’re looking for, or at least, comfort and validation.

 I’m so glad you’re here.
 I can help you.
 I know precisely what these hurting kids are going through.
-From 5th grade through my senior year of High School, I lived in fear.
-I was different than the other kids at school.
+From 5th grade through my senior year of high school, I lived in fear.
+I was different from the other kids at school.
 I couldn’t do the things you have to do to be considered cool.
 If I saw someone being made fun of, I would stand up for them.
 Great qualities to have when you’re an adult.
 Not so great when you’re a kid.
-As a result, every day of school was a living, breathing hell.
+As a result, every day of school was hell.
 The popular kids physically beat me, laughed at me, teased me—their cruelty knew no bounds.
-In my New York Times best-selling memoir Please Stop Laughing At Me…, I describe what I went through and how I survived it.
-It wasn’t easy reliving my past, but I’ve been helping thousands of kids, parents and teachers since the book’s release, and that makes it all worth it.
+In my New York Times best-selling memoir Please Stop Laughing At Me…, I describe what I went through and how I survived.
+It wasn’t easy reliving my past, but I’ve been helping thousands of kids, parents, and teachers since the book’s release, and that makes it all worth it.

-Outlined below is advice that I share with educators in schools throughout the United States.
+Outlined below is advice that I share with educators throughout the United States when I visit their schools to speak.
 This advice isn’t based on academic knowledge.
 I’m not a psychologist or mental health professional.
 What I am is a SURVIVOR.
 I remember how my teachers responded to my pain and circumstances.
 I remember the initiatives they took that were effective and why, and those that didn’t work and why.
 I wish when I was going through it all, there would have been someone like me back then telling my teachers all those years ago what I’m telling you right now.
 I hope that here you discover some of the insights and answers you seek.

 - This is what you should say to your bullied student and do: Step one: Say, “I don’t know how you feel.
 I can’t imagine what you’re going through.
-It must be awful.”
+It must be really hard.”
 Step two: Say, “Let’s talk about an action that we can take together today to address this challenge.”
-Step three: Contact the local park district, public library, community center and private outlets like martial arts centers, dance studios, etc. and ask them to send you a list of their youth programs.
-Make sure you research outlets far enough away that it will ensure the kids participating attend a different school.
+Step three: Contact the local park district, public library, community center, and private outlets like martial arts centers, dance studios, etc., and ask them to send you a list of their youth programs.
+Make sure you research outlets far enough away to ensure that the kids participating attend a different school.
 Focusing your efforts one town over usually works best.
 Review this information with your student and help him choose something he can participate in.
-Step four: Contact the parents and explain from a constructive point of view so as not to put them on the defensive that their child has been encountering some challenges but that both you and their child have come up with an exciting plan of action that you’re eager to share with them.
+Step four: Contact the parents and explain, from a constructive point of view so as not to put them on the defensive, that their child has been encountering some challenges but that both you and their child have come up with an exciting plan of action that you’re eager to share with them.

-- Before you let any student confide in you, close your eyes and visualize that you’re switching hats from that of teacher to friend, and promise yourself that no matter what you hear you’ll approach it from the perspective of an ally, and not the stance of an authority figure.
+- Before you let any student confide in you, close your eyes and visualize yourself switching hats from that of teacher to friend, and promise yourself that no matter what you hear you’ll approach it from the perspective of an ally, and not the stance of an authority figure.

 - Don’t chastise a student engaging in bullying behavior in front of the entire class.
-Use an excuse to extricate their target out of the situation and then approach the bully quietly later in the day.
+Use an excuse to extricate their target from the situation and then approach the bully quietly later in the day.